MarkSchu/walkthrough/README.md

   2. Exchanging messages in Channels.
   3. Exchanging messages in Calls

-**Direct Contacts** are individual users, like drivers using the mobile app and other dispatchers on their own instance of the dispath hub.
+**Contacts** are individual users, like drivers using the mobile app and other dispatchers on their own instance of the dispath hub.
 These act like direct messages in a Slack Channel.
 It's just a conversation.

 **Channels** are a bit like Slack Channels in which multiple users can particpate.
 Anyone who is in the channel can send and receive messages.
 Creating channels and assing users to the channel is configured on a different app.
 You cannot do that from Dispatch Hub.